JoseDeFreitas/CodewarsLogger/README.md

 If you've read above sections, you know you can customise the program to make it work as you want.
 Keep in mind that **I offer the program as you see in this repository**.
 Any changes you made in your repository are up to you, and I'm not responsible for them.
-Be careful on what you change, especially in the workflow file.
+Be careful on what you change.
 For more related information, please read the ["Privacy" page](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/wiki/Privacy) of the wiki.
 I encourage you to read the whole wiki, too.